Mr Prash Jesudason MB, ChB, MSc., FRCSEd (Trauma & Orth), Dip. Hand Surg (Br)

 Basal Thumb Joint Arthritis

-The base of thumb is the commonest site of for osteoarthritis in the hand and wrist.
+The base of thumb is the commonest site of for osteoarthritis in the hand and wrist, and is probably the commonest site for arthritis anywhere in the human body.
 It is commoner in women than men, and usually presents in patients after the age of 50.

 What are the symptoms?